fangyuan-ksgk/repo-viewer/README.md

 ## Set-up

-Invlude your OpenAI and Anthropic API keys in the set.sh script
+Include your OpenAI and Anthropic API keys in the set.sh script

 ```bash
 bash set.sh